-- A. Upon notice of award, the Contractor shall immediately apply for all applicable permits and approvals not previously obtained by the County to do the Work.
-No Work shall commence until all applicable permits and approvals have been obtained and copies delivered to the County.
-The costs for obtaining all permits and approvals shall be borne by the Contractor. - B. The Contractor hereby agrees and shall be solely responsible for ensuring that the Contractor and any subcontractors fully comply with project permits, and with the requirements of any applicable ordinances, statutes, laws or regulations which may affect this project or the Contractor's/subcontractor's Work under this project.
+- A. Upon notice of award, the Contractor shall immediately apply for all required permits and approvals not previously obtained by the County to do the Work.
+The County has obtained permits from the FDEP and the USACE for the Work.
+No Work shall commence until all applicable permits and approvals have been obtained and copies provided to the County.
+The costs for obtaining all permits and approvals not previously obtained by the County shall be borne by the Contractor. - B. The Contractor hereby agrees and shall be solely responsible for ensuring that the Contractor and any subcontractors fully comply with project permits, and with the requirements of any applicable ordinances, statutes, laws or regulations which may affect this project or the Contractor's/subcontractor's Work under this project.
 The Contractor further agrees that neither the County nor its Engineer shall be responsible for ensuring compliance or notification on any changes or modifications to any such applicable ordinances, laws, statutes, rules or regulations.